abulte/thread-unroller/README.md

 The templates used to generate the markdown files are here https://github.com/abulte/twitter-threads-blog/tree/master/templates.

-A github action worfkflow is included, if you push to github you should have your site automatically deployed and available through github pages.
+A github action workflow is included, if you push to github you should have your site automatically deployed and available through github pages.
+There is a few things you new to setup first:
+- Apply for a twitter dev account: https://developer.twitter.com/en
+- Create a twitter app and get API key and secret
+- Fill those in your github repo as secrets called `TWITTER_KEY` and `TWITTER_SECRET` in an environment called `prod`

 ## Development

 Python side, handle thread parsing and conversion to markdown.
+Needs `TWITTER_KEY` and `TWITTER_SECRET` env vars set (see above).

 ```shell
 pip install -r requirements.txt